A spate of crimes, from burglaries to shoplifting, kept police busy at the weekend and resulted in multiple arrests.

 He was placed into custody and was scheduled to appear in court later this month.

-Police also stopped a vehicle which contained a man wanted for breaching his bail conditions.
+Police also stopped a vehicle and found a man wanted for breaching his bail conditions.

-The accused, had also been charged with the possession of methamphetamine and amphetamine for supply.
+The accused had also been charged with possession of methamphetamine and amphetamine for supply.
 He is due to appear in the Hastings District Court on Tuesday.

-Elsewhere over the weekend, four people were arrested in connection with a string of shoplifting offences.
+Elsewhere during the weekend, four people were arrested in connection with a string of shoplifting offences.

-Eastern District Commander Sandra Venables said staff in the district were working hard every day to prevent crime using a number of tactics available.
+Eastern District Commander Sandra Venables said staff in the district were working hard every day to prevent crime using a number of tactics.